 - a.
 When emeritus faculty are available to teach, they may be hired as contingent faculty on approval of the Dean and Division Chair and without advertising a position. - b.
 Practitioners or professionals in a specialized area of instruction (law, accounting, music, studio art) may be sought locally and through professional networks.
-New positions should be advertised on the College website in addition to actively recruiting individual candidates. - c.
-Contingent faculty positions should be advertised on the College website at least and/or regionally by directly contacting appropriate graduate programs at Purdue University, IUPUI, Indiana University, and University of Illinois at Champaign-Urbana.
-These positions may also be advertised more widely using professional list-serves and other electronic media outlets.
-When appropriate, full-time contingent positions may involve a national search. - d.
-Advertisements should follow the institutional guidelines for regular faculty hiring but should clearly specify duration of appointment and that the position is not tenure track.
+New positions should be advertised on the College website in addition to actively recruiting individual candidates.
+Departments undertaking a search that it anticipates will result in the hire of a practitioner or professional without a terminal degree in their discipline will, prior to posting a position description, determine in writing what equivalent experience would provide satisfactory faculty qualifications and how the evaluation will be determined.
+The utilized criteria and documentation that the hired candidate possesses equivalent